decentraland/urn-resolver/README.md

 It is an union type defined in the file [src/types.ts](src/types.ts), in that file you can find all the possible return types for URN resolution in this package.

 # Contribute

+We welcome contributions!
+Follow the steps below to set up the project for development.

 ## Install